yiisoft/yii2/docs/guide/runtime-requests.md

 ## Request Methods <span id="request-methods"></span>

 You can get the HTTP method used by the current request via the expression `Yii::$app->request->method`.
-A whole set of boolean properties are also provided for you to check if the current method is of certain type.
+A whole set of boolean properties is also provided for you to check if the current method is of certain type.
 For example,

 ```php